 Oftentimes, people are simply curious and they’re exploring with no meaning to cause harm.
 Instead of scolding, you could focus on helping them improve their abilities by providing constructive feedback while encouraging them when they need it most.

-Lesson 3: Children grow healthily when we treat them with warmth, empathy, and equality
+Lesson 3: Children mature well when we treat them with warmth, empathy, and equality.

 Children need to feel the warmth and empathy of friendship, even when they’re still young.
 Our little bundles of joy naturally develop a sense of inferiority, as they live a life of dependency.
 They look up to us and see all the things we can do and they can’t.